pacocoursey/Opus/README.md

 - [X] Show current time in the footer
 - [X] Setting to hide and show footer
 - [X] Add an introductory window & flow
+- [X] Put time in 12h format with PM/AM
 - [X] Update menu based on active window
 - [X] Filter files to match only .note files
 - [X] Remember window x, y, height, and width